EpifanovGleb/SP_OpenStack/README.md

 # test.py - test for function processing from module (2)
 # clouds.yaml - for connecting via API to the Openstack

-# *: This fail has 2 cases of list_to_output: Several OpenStack services provide information (dict type) about the resourse in input_first_arg
+# *: This fail has 2 cases of list_to_output: Several OpenStack services provide information (lists of dicts) about the resourse in input_first_arg
 # Case 1: The information is collecting from several lists of dicts into one - list_to_output
 # Case 2: The informatin is collecting from the biggest list of dicts